 Lessening the inequities caused or exacerbated by the COVID-19 crisis in communities of color, with an emphasis on the needs of the Black community,

 Nonprofits and fiscally sponsored projects whose leadership or boards that are reflective of and accountable to communities of color, in particular the Black community.

-In 2021, KREEF awarded $117,500 to over 20 Black, Indigenous, and people of color-led or serving nonprofits throughout Kitsap County including: DocLuvTheKids, Gather Together Grow Together (G2), Georgia's House, God's Broken Home University, House of Hope, House of Refuge Outreach Ministries, Kitsap Advocating for Immigrant Rights and Equality (KAIRE), Kitsap Immigrant Assistance Center, Living Life Leadership, Love Me For Me, Mt.
+Since its inception, KREEF has awarded a total of $121,500 to 17 Kitsap County based non-profits and fiscally sponsors projects.
+All of which are Black-led and/or serve the Black community, as well as other communities of color.
+Some grantees include DocLuvTheKids, Gather Together Grow Together (G2), Georgia's House, God's Broken Home University, House of Hope, House of Refuge Outreach Ministries, Kitsap Advocating for Immigrant Rights and Equality (KAIRE), Kitsap Immigrant Assistance Center, Living Life Leadership, Love Me For Me, Mt.
 Zion Partnering for Youth Achievement, NAACP Bremerton Branch -Unit 1134, New Day Ministry, New Life Community Development Agency (The Marvin Williams Community and Recreational Center, (MWC)), OurGems, Partnering For Youth Achievement (PYA), Surviving Change Hope360 (fiscal sponsor: House of Refuge Outreach), Up From Slavery Initiative, Urbanists Collective (fiscal sponsor: Anacortes Skate Park), Voices of Pacific Island Nations (VOPIN).

 The formation of KREEF is due to our founding members, who used their voices to speak out against racism in philanthropy and make a difference every day in Kitsap County.